nctruong/technical-assets/instruction_and_explanation.md

 ```
 The results depend on the number of stops we want to have in these routes.

-### Case#8 and Case#9
+#### Case#8 and Case#9
 We can find all of routes from a starting point to a ending point as above.
 Now we find the route with minimum of distance.
 It leads to find a min value.

-### Case#10
+#### Case#10
 This is the most complex case.
 At first glance, we think we will find all of routes from C to C and then calculate the distance to see if it's less than 30.
 However, there are a lot of round trips.
 For example

-- Input: 'AB2', 'BC3', 'CB4', 'CD5', 'DC6'
+Input: 'AB2', 'BC3', 'CB4', 'CD5', 'DC6'

 With above input we can have this kind of trip: ABCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCD.

-This is the route we found form `A` to `D`.
+This is the route we found from `A` to `D`.

-In fact, we will have a lot of small round strip at the middle of route.
-It's not only `BC`.
+In fact, we will have a lot of small round strips at the middle of route.

-A**BCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBC**D
+It's not only `BC`: A**BCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBC**D

-But also we have: AB**CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD**CD.
+But we also have: AB**CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD**CD.

 My solution is: I find the direct route with shortest direct distance.
-Because if we want to find the route with:
+Because we want to find the route with maximum stops (in case of round trips) but it's distance is less than a number like 30.

-- Maximum stops
-- Its distance is less than a number
-=> The maximum stops = number / mininum direct route.
+=> The maximum stops = number / mininum distance of direct route.

-Regarding to the sample input provide of this problem: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7.
+Regarding to the sample input provided of this problem: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7.

 The route with minimum distance is CE2.
-CE has distance is 2 => max stops = 30/2 = 15.
+CE has distance is 2 => `max stops = 30/2 = 15`.

 It leads to solve the Case#6

 I developed three main classes and two modules.